-- They have a network of peers that will rally around them and protect them.
+- They have a network of peers that will rally around them for protection.

 - You're warned that your life will get drastically worse if you leave.

-There may never be raised fists or voices.
+There may never be raised fists or raised voices.
 There may never be any overt threats or ultimatums.
 This can all happen behind close doors or in broad daylight with nice clothes and smooth voices.
-In fact, some people might think you're hearing and seeing things and maybe a little crazy and unwell.
+In fact, often you might be tempted to¬†believe some people who think you're hearing and seeing things and maybe a little crazy and unwell.
 I always encourage people in such situations to trust their gut.
 Test it.
-Push that button a little harder or once more and see if it becomes more obvious and reveals its true abusive nature.
+Push that button a little harder or once more and see if it becomes more obvious.

 I've heard many times that it is naive to expect a community to exist without controls.
-There is a sensitive dance between personal freedom and corporate¬†responsibility.
-But I claim we have opted for subtler forms of crowd control at the grave expense of providing spaces for personal freedom.
+I do agree that there is a sensitive dance between personal freedom and corporate¬†responsibility.
+But I believe we have opted for the exercising of subtler forms of crowd control at the grave expense of providing space for personal freedom.

 Find or build a healthy community starting with your healthy self.
 Until then, it is necessary to leave these kind of codependent and toxic relationships and systems.
 Yes, we will experience a period of alienation.
 But I'm convinced that over time we will find nomadic comrades who have suffered the same kind of abuse and rejection.
-We will discover that we are a part of a new tribe that accepts us as we are and gives us freedom to express it.
+We will discover that we are a part of a new tribe who accept us as we are and give us freedom to express it.
 Together we will withstand the powers that have cast us off and rescue others from them.

-We will be like a band of sojourners and prophets who live in the desert threatening the authorities that tried to control us.
+We will be like a band of prophets who live in the desert threatening authority.

-(If you are having difficulty finding community, have you tried an online one?
-I invite¬†you to consider such a community, The Lasting Supper.)
+I invite¬†you to consider such a community, The Lasting Supper.